darkchiii/MusicApp-API/README.md

 ### 4. Data Filtering and Searching

-MusicApp-API supports efficient data retrieval and filtering:
+TuneBase-API supports efficient data retrieval and filtering:

 - **Filtering by Genre, Artist, and Album**: Users can retrieve music data based on genre, artist, or album, streamlining the search for specific types of music.
 - **Track Search**: Enables quick access to desired tracks by searching for keywords or applying filters.

 ### 5. User Activity Tracking

-To enhance user experience, MusicApp-API tracks playback history and user preferences:
+To enhance user experience, TuneBase-API tracks playback history and user preferences:

 - **Playback History**: Keeps a log of all tracks played by the user, enabling easy access to playback history.
 - **Liked Tracks**: Users can mark tracks as “liked” and access a list of their favorite tracks.